KieranQB/UWA-ROS2-workshop/day1/README.md

 Once the service is called you will see the request being sent and a response.
 If you look in your workspace directory you will also see 2 new files.
 One is a .pgm file which is a binary version of a grayscale image representing the map and the other file is a .yaml which specifies some parameters for the map (feel free to look into these parameters [here](https://index.ros.org/p/nav2_map_server/)).
 The map you have just made has been saved and can now be loaded again at a later date.

+## Part 3: Simulating a UR5e arm

+No we are going to set up a simulation of the UR5e arms.
+If you are working in a dev container we will need to build a new docker image to work from using the following Dockerfile:

+If you are working on your own ubuntu system then you might want to just install and run this directly without docker.

+- Following the instructions here to install ROS2 Humble on your ubuntu system [ROS 2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
+- Once installed install the UR5e package for humble following the getting started section in [this](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver) github repo
+- Try and get the simulated robot running and move it to the home position using the web portal
+- setup the UR5e moveit package and run it
+- If you try to run the system now what is the error that comes up?
+- Try to activate the missing controller and ensure the ur5e is in the home position.
+- Now send trajectory commands using the moveit interaface and confirm that the simulated robot is moving.

 That is it for today, the skills you learn here will help with the rest of the week in diagnosing various issues and so on.